 Cats have been long revered and feared in Ireland and considered almost magical creatures, especially around Halloween, when they were thought to cast spells good and bad.

 There are many Irish today who feel better when a black cat crosses their path or use a saying taken from the Irish language such as “The cat purrs only for the good of himself” and “What would the son of a cat do but kill a mouse.”

-So what are special Irish cat names?
+So what are special cute Irish cat names?
+Or old Irish cat names, for that matter.
 Here are a few you might want to call your next moggy.

-A famous old Irish poem written by a monk in the 9th century that starts
+Taken from a famous Irish poem written by a monk in the 9th-century starts:

 “Me and Pangur Ban my cat

 Hunting words I do all night.”